 - Residual solvents, if a solvent other than carbon dioxide was used in the extraction process, if applicable.

-You may download the full list of licensed processors for 2020 here.
+You may download the full list of licensed processors here.
 Here are the different kinds of processors in the state of Ohio:

 - Grain Processing: Facilities which handle the grain component of hemp.
 These facilities produce products such as hemp grain, hemp grain oil, and products that contain these ingredients.